LizardoJoestar/myDebian/README.md

-An install script for a Debian minimal install with i3 window manager.
+An install script for a Debian minimal install with i3 window manager that I made for my personal use.
 Tailored for a Thinkpad 11e.
+I'm using the netinst debian iso with propietary firmware.